 Don’t expect to go from couch potato to bikini model overnight.
 When the fitness industry says new year, new you, they mean the whole year, not just January.
 Wellness habits take time to bed in and become part of your life.
 Results that last are also results that take longer than 6 weeks to achieve.
 Be patient with yourself and realistic about what you can expect to see and when.
 Here’s a rough guide:

 - Note mental state in quarters

 - For your big goals, be prepared to see the full year pass before you tick them off.

 Action Point: Make a note in your calendar to check back on your targets over a realistic time frame as advised above.
 You’ll be amazed at the change if you stop watching the scale daily and let yourself focus on what you’re doing each day, being in the moment rather than fretting about the future.

 Don’t Go It Alone

 Whether you make new fitness buddies at your favourite classes or enlist a friend or family member to support your new fitness cause, don’t go it alone.
 If you work with others you are far more likely to succeed.
-Joining a fitness club like Gym Plus gives you unlimited access to 1:1 training support from a team of friendly, supportive and motivational fitness professionals.
-But even of you don’t have that on tap, you can still build your own wellbeing support network and lean on them when the going gets tough.
+Joining a fitness club such as Gym Plus gives you unlimited access to 1:1 training support from a team of friendly, supportive and motivational fitness professionals.
+But even if you don’t have that on tap, you can still build your own wellbeing support network.
+And lean on them when the going gets tough.